saurabharch/elasticsearch-client/README.rst

 Elasticsearch client code differs from the server code, it has no code for

-- cluster discovery
+- cluster discovery, cluster management
 - node membership in the cluster (different to NodeClient or TransportClient)
 - services, modules
+- index engine, shard operations
+- field mapping
 - TCP transport (the Elasticsearch internal protocol)
 - plugins
 - rivers
-- scripting (mvel, Javascript, Python)
+- scripting (mvel, Javascript, Python etc.)
+- analyzers, tokenizers

 Because the client build does not use relocation like the Elasticsearch server does, Maven project dependencies will be transparent (Lucene, Jackson, Guava, Joda etc.)